ESCOMP/CISM-wrapper/doc/source/users_guide/introduction.rst

 Limitations of other components of the CESM modeling system
 -----------------------------------------------------------

--  Glimmer-CISM has been coupled to CLM, but the current coupling is one-way.
-That is, the surface mass balance computed by CLM is passed to Glimmer-CISM and used to drive ice sheet evolution, but the resulting ice sheet topography is not used to update the surface elevation or landunit types in CLM.
-Two-way coupling is under development and should be released in 2014.

--  Topography in the atmosphere model (CAM) does not respond to changes in ice sheet geometry.
-A scheme for dynamic topography is under development.
+- There is no out-of-the-box capability for topography in the atmosphere model (CAM) to respond to changes in ice sheet geometry.
+(However, members of the Land Ice Working Group have developed an offline script that can be used for these purposes.)

--  The ice sheet model has not been coupled to the ocean model; that coupling is under development.
+-  The ice sheet model has not been fully coupled to the ocean model; that coupling is under development.
 For this reason the initial implementation is for the Greenland ice sheet only.
 Since ice-ocean coupling is critical for the dynamics of the Antarctic